 Intended learning outcomes

-• Communication of research results in both written and oral form, including the organisation of knowledge and identification of the potential scope of the research project.
+- Communicate the findings of a research project in both written and oral form, including organising knowledge and identifying the potential scope of the research project.